mtnewton/valheim-mods/Gravekeeper/README.md

 Configure to choose what is keep on death.
 Creates graves for larger inventories.

+[KeepInventory]
-Configs to change what is kept on death:
+Configure to change what is kept on death.
-- KeepAll
-- KeepHotbar
-- KeepEquipped
-- KeepConsumables
-- KeepAmmo
+Can keep all items on death, equipped items, hotbar, and specific item categories.
+Take a look at the configuration section below to see what is available.
+These are the default values the config file will generate with.

+[Grave]
 Spawns extra graves if the first will not hold everything in your inventory.
 Configurable, but recommended to keep on.
 Option to spawn a grave with one stone in it if no graves would have spawned on death.
 Option to delete all items on death.
-If KeepInventory is on, those items are still kept.
+Items KeepInventory would keep are still kept.

-Both sections can be disabled independently.
+Both sections can be enabled/disabled independently.

 ## Configuration
 `<GameLoacation>/BepInEx/config/net.mtnewton.gravekeeper.cfg`